luminoray/pokemon-tool/README.md

 Returns a dictionary containing the usage data for the provided **date**, **meta** and **rank**. **date** is in YYYY-MM format.
 If **date** is set to 'default', it will attempt to get the most recent data.

-This will read the data from a json file located in **./stats**, if the file is not available, it will attempt to download it from [Smogon](http://www.smogon.com/stats/).
+This will read the data from a json file located in **./stats**.
+If the file is not available, it will attempt to download it from [Smogon](http://www.smogon.com/stats/).
 If the information is not available, it will raise a **SmogonError** exception.

 Example: `pokemon_dict('2017-02', 'gen7rualpha', rank=1630)`